-Student and learning support services that offer courses in addition to services, such as Puente, Counseling, and the library, have course-level SLOs and program-level outcomes based on the District's Strategic Plan Goals and Objectives as well as the Metrics and Goals of the Student Equity Plan.
-Outcomes assessments are conducted and reported to the campus community, including services provided, students served, success rates (based on predetermined indicators), and areas for improvement (IB2 Academic Support Services Program Review 2020-21) (IB3 Puente end of year summary report) (IB3 Puente Data SCC 22-23) (IB3 ASTC Program Review 2022).
+Student and learning support services that offer courses in addition to services, such as Puente, Counseling, and the library, have both course-level SLOs and service area outcomes based on the District's Strategic Plan Goals and Objectives as well as the Metrics and Goals of the Student Equity Plan.
+Outcomes assessments are conducted and reported to the campus community, including services provided, students served, success rates (based on predetermined indicators), and areas for improvement (IB2 Academic Support Services

+Program Review 2020-21; IB2 Puente End of Year Summary Report; IB2 Puente Data 2022-2023 SCC; IB2 ASTC Program Review June 2022).

-In Fall 2021, the College Governance Council reviewed and approved a common template and a 3-year review cycle for non-instructional programs, including the offices of the Superintendent-President, Vice Presidents, deans, student services, fiscal, facilities, and human resources departments, among others (IB2 CGC Minutes 9-8-21) (IB2 Administrative Program Review Template)
+In Fall 2021, the College Governance Council reviewed and approved a common template and a 3-year review cycle for non-instructional programs, including the offices of the Superintendent-President, Vice Presidents, deans, student services, fiscal, facilities, and human resources departments, among others (IB2 CGC Minutes 9-8-21; IB2 Administrative Program Review Template).